LylChun/stat647_final_project/README.md

 Repo with code and supplementary files for STAT 647 final project

+conus_no2_nngp: script to fit NNGP with n = 10 on conus data

+Legacy scripts:
-epa_nngp: script to fit model and generate graphs of EPA data, fits an NNGP with 10 neighors on data for 08/02/2023
+* epa_nngp: script to fit model and generate graphs of EPA data, fits an NNGP with 10 neighors on data for 08/02/2023

-tempo_test: script to read TEMPO nc4 file, graph data, and optionally fit models
+* tempo_test: script to read TEMPO nc4 file, graph data, and optionally fit models